amazon-connect/amazon-connect-realtime-transcription/README.md

 ```
 'use strict';
-const AWS = require('aws-sdk'); const lambda = new AWS.Lambda();
+const AWS = require('aws-sdk');
+const lambda = new AWS.Lambda();
 exports.handler = (event, context, callback) => {

     console.log("Received event from Amazon Connect");
     console.log(JSON.stringify(event));

     //assuming you have set an attribute in the Amazon Connect contact flow for "transcribeCall" and "saveCallRecording"
     //we will use those attributes to drive the transcription Lambda behavior

     let payload = {
         //StreamARN will be included in the Amazon Connect invocation payload if streaming was started successfully
         streamARN: event.Details.ContactData.MediaStreams.Customer.Audio.StreamARN,

         //StartFragmentNumber will be included in the Amazon Connect invocation payload if streaming was started successfully
         startFragmentNum: event.Details.ContactData.MediaStreams.Customer.Audio.StartFragmentNumber,

         //ContactId is always included in the Amazon Connect invocation payload
         connectContactId: event.Details.ContactData.ContactId,

         //The following assumes you have set associated attributes in the Amazon Connect Contact Flow to control these options
         //transcribeCall either "true" or "false", if not set the default is "false"
         transcriptionEnabled: event.Details.ContactData.Attributes.transcribeCall === "true" ? true : false,

         //saveCallRecording either "true" or "false", if not set the default is "true"
         saveCallRecording: event.Details.ContactData.Attributes.saveCallRecording === "false" ? false : true,

         //languageCode either "en-US" or "es-US" for US-English, or US-Spanish, if not set the default is "en-US"
         languageCode: event.Details.ContactData.Attributes.languageCode === "es-US" ? "es-US" : "en-US"
     };

     console.log("Trigger event passed to transcriberFunction" + JSON.stringify(payload));

     const params = {
         // not passing in a ClientContext
         //Use an environment variable called transcriptionFunction with the value of the transcription-KVS lambda function name
         'FunctionName': process.env.transcriptionFunction,
         // InvocationType is RequestResponse by default
         // LogType is not set so we won't get the last 4K of logs from the invoked function
         // Qualifier is not set so we use $LATEST
         'InvokeArgs': JSON.stringify(payload)
     };

-	lambda.invokeAsync(params, function(err, data) {
+    lambda.invokeAsync(params, function (err, data) {

         if (err)
             throw (err);
         else {
             console.log(JSON.stringify(data));
             if (callback)
                 callback(null, buildResponse());
             else
                 console.log('nothing to callback so letting it go');
         }
     });

     callback(null, buildResponse());
 };

 function buildResponse() {

     return {
         // we always return "Success" for now
-        lambdaResult:"Success"
+        lambdaResult: "Success"
     };
 }